kockarevicivan/vue-val/README.md

 ```

 ### Integrated validation
-Package can be used with built-in validation.
+Package can be used with its 'plug and play' validation.
 First, in the data section of your component, create a validation object for your form, in the following format:
 ```
 data() {
     return {